nutanixdev/zerotouch-framework/releases/1.2/README.md

 ## Framework Enhancements
 - Upgrade Python to 3.11
 - Expose script functionality
-  - Users can also run an individual operation (script) instead of a workflow
+  - Users can now run an individual operation (script) instead of only workflows
 - Generate results as an HTML report
-- Log re-structure
+- Restructured log files
+- Plug-in support for calm-dsl using .whl file
 - Can create binaries and executables for Windows, macOS and Linux
-- Pulg in support for calm-dsl using whl file